 When she arrived in New York City, King received a hero’s welcome.
 She was the honored guest at a ceremonial dinner and shook hands with dignitaries.
 In typical fashion though, the city’s newspapers, while celebratory, were skeptical too.
 “Miss King, in spite of being on the road from September 1 to yesterday, had no marks of tan or sunburn,” the New York Sun questioned.
 King explained she used grease paint on her face all the time.
 “I was determined I wouldn’t come into New York City with a red nose,” she said.

 King became a darling celebrity and a movie titled ”The Race” starring King and Victor Moore went immediately into production.
 It was released the following year.

 Much to Lasky’s surprise, the film was a disappointment.
 It got poor reviews and ran for only a week.
-King’s hailed exploits in the papers, as it turned out, just weren’t as interesting on the silver screen.
+King’s true-life exploits on the road, as it turned out, just weren’t as interesting on the silver screen.

-King however had fond memories of the groundbreaking trip.
-In an interview later, she recalled meeting a young girl on the side of the road who had packed a bag and wanted to runaway with King to the movies.
+King however remembered the groundbreaking trip fondly.
+In an interview, she recalled meeting a young girl on the side of the road who had packed a bag and wanted to runaway with King to the movies.
 From the heart, King gave her a lesson in humility.

 “I would give the world to have what you have right there in that home,” she said.

 Then King got back in her car, waved goodbye to the little girl, and drove off to her next adventure.